lufecrx/ecommerce-spring/README.md

 Next steps for the application include:

-- Provide a way to search for products by name, category, or price range.
 - Add functionality to allow users to manager their own orders.
 - Add functionality to allow users to manager their own carts.
 - Payment gateway integration.